LucJoh/VHDLCommLib/i2c/README.md

 ```

 # sim_multhread
-- Purpose: Compile and simulate all test cases using ModelSim (using 2 cpu cores).
+- Purpose: Compile and simulate all test cases (using 2 cpu cores).
 - Usage:

 ```sh